People

 .

-Local Ministry Logo
+Logo, Local Ministry Team

 Dymock was at the forefront of the 'Local Ministry Team' movement, having had ministry shared by Ordained and Lay persons for over 35 years.
-This shared concept was formalised by our diocese into a 'Local Ministry Teams' (LMT) where spiritual care and management of the parish is shared by both ordained priests and lay persons acting together.
+This shared concept was formalized by our diocese into a 'Local Ministry Teams' (LMT) where spiritual care and management of the parish is shared by both ordained priests and lay persons acting together.

 We currently have one full-time priest (the vicar) who is in charge of the 'United Benefice of the Leadon Vale' and four retired clergy who assist - one retired from a career in commerce, one retired from a career as a Teacher and two retired full-time priests.
 There are also 3 'Lay Readers' and 2 'Lay Pastors', as well as several regular members of the congregation who regularly work with the Team.
 There are also 4 honorary PCC Appointees: Secretary, Treasurer, Organist/Choirmaster and Bell Tower Captain.
-(Return to top)

 The Ministry Team serves the whole of the Benefice, which comprises 9 parishes with 10 churches, and 4 Church of England primary schools.